rio/notary-kubernetes/README.md

 ## Requirements

 - Docker installed and running.
-- Either curl or wget when using scripts/download-tools.sh to download other required binaries.
+- curl when using scripts/download-tools.sh to download other required binaries.

 ## Quick Start